databendlabs/databend/docs/doc/30-reference/30-sql/00-ddl/20-table/ddl-create-table.md

 ```
 Specifies a default value inserted in the column if a value is not specified via an INSERT or CREATE TABLE AS SELECT statement.

+## MySQL Compatibility

+Databend’s syntax is difference from MySQL mainly in the data type and some specific index hints.

 ## Examples